Are there other worlds we don't know about in our universe?

 Similarly, in Shinto philosophy, it is considered that each element in the physical world has its corresponding spirit in the spirit world.

-Some people may not accept the view that the dead matters such as stones also have their spirits.
+Here, some people may not accept the view that even dead matters such as stones have their own spirits.

-However, even such people will have to admit the fact that in the above display model, every image on the monitor has its corresponding data on the cloud.
+However, even such people will have to admit the fact that in the above display model, each image on the monitor has its corresponding data on the cloud database.

-In the display model, the image of stones on the monitor does not move voluntarily and it seems that they are devoid of intelligence, but they actually have their corresponding data on the cloud.
+In the display model, the image of stones on the monitor does not move voluntarily and thus it seems that the stones displayed on the monitor are devoid of intelligence.

 The same is true of the relation between the physical world and the spirit world.